mpbrucker/ComplexityProject2/reports/final_report.md

 ### Earthquake Simulations

-To replicate the work of Olami et al. and investigate the SOC properties of this earthquake model, we simulate earthquakes over a number of iterations and values of parameters.
-Figure 2 shows the results of our simulation with *N=35*, over 100,000 iterations.
-Because the energy released in an earthquake is proportional to the number of blocks that slide, we use the total number of sliding blocks as our measure of earthquake energy, as did Olami et al.
+To replicate the work of Olami et al. and investigate the SOC properties of this earthquake model, we simulate this process of earthquake formation across varying parameters, in particular &#945;.
+Figure 2 shows the results of our simulation at different values of &#945;.
+We use the total number of sliding blocks as our measure of energy, as do Olami et al., since it is proportional to the amount of energy released by the earthquake.

 ![Earthquake Occurrence vs Magnitude](fig1_v2.png)

 _**Figure 2.** The probability of an earthquake's occurrence as a function of its size (measured by the total number of blocks sliding.)
-Simulated over 100,000 iterations with N=35 and a = 0.1, 0.15, 0.2, and 0.25.
+Simulated over 100,000 iterations with N=35 and &#945; = 0.1, 0.15, 0.2, and 0.25.
 Plotted on a log-log scale._

 On a log-log scale, the relation between earthquake size and probability of occurrence is fairly linear, in the body of the data.
-Additionally, as *a* decreases, the slope of the distribution gets more negative.
+Additionally, as &#945; increases, the slope of the distribution gets more negative.
 This fits with the findings of Olami et al.: as can be seen in Figure 2, they also found this behavior, concluding that this distribution follows a power law.
+In order to closer investigate whether this distribution follows a power law, we observe the CDF of the earthquake probabilities:

+>>> Insert earthquake CDF here

 However, there are some qualitative differences between our graph and theirs; namely, ours bottoms out at a higher occurrence probability, and also has a lower maximum energy.
 This is because of the difference in the number of simulations: we ran 100,000 earthquakes for each simulation in order for things to remain computationally feasible, whereas the number of earthquakes simulated by Olami et al. is unknown, but at least 10^8 (since their smallest probability is 10^-8).
 Thus, our graph bottoms out sooner, and because there are fewer earthquakes happening, there is less opportunity to have large earthquakes, so they don't occur.

 We take our exploration further by examining how this SOC behavior changes quantitatively with the elasticity coefficient.
 We have already shown qualitatively that the distribution of earthquake sizes follows a power-law under a range of elasticity coefficients; Figure 3 shows what this relationship looks like quantitatively.